hireupau/ui-assessment/README.md

 ## Task

+The menu options are:

+- Dashboard
+- Search
+- Bookings
+- Jobs
+- Experiences

+### What is being evaluated

 - How the label the navigation to provide context for accessibility technologies to understand it is a "Main navigation"?
 - How to markup a navigation for accessibility?
 - How to represent an active link in the navigation?
+- How would you approach including the SVG icons?

+**Question:** While there are only few SVGs here, how might we best accommodate a system of more SVGs?

 ### Design